Gicu104/arch-nas/docs/install-guide.md

 Access Syncthing via the web UI (http://localhost:8384) and add your folders.

-## Step 7: Configure Folders and Syncthing Shares
+## Step 9: Configure Folders and Syncthing Shares

 After reboot and login:
 - Configure Syncthing folders based on your plan (`/mnt/data/syncthing/...`)
 - Use Tailscale to connect from outside your LAN
 - Test file syncing from PC/Android

-## License

-MIT — use and modify freely, just don't blame the author if it burns your house down.